dotneko/dev-sysadmin/docs/Linux-and-Unix/Users_and_Groups.md

 ```
 To delete a user:
 ```
-userdel username
+userdel username          # Preserves user's home directory. userdel -r username       # Removes user's home directory.
 ```
-Note that user folder must be unmounted before it could be deleted
+If wanting to delete a user's home directory that was not deleted before, the user folder must be unmounted before it could be deleted.
 ```
 umount dirname
 ```